Any food distributor or other entity that purchases beef from one of the companies named below.

 While a class action lawsuit has already been filed for consumers, attorneys are looking to get a case started on behalf of food distributors and other entities that purchase fresh or frozen beef from these meatpacking companies.

 It’s possible that these food distributors overpaid for their meat and may be able to get some money back.
-Want to learn more?
-Fill out the form on this page for more information.

 What’s Going On?